dwiest/tq-project/README.md

 # tq-project
+## Installation ##

-Please run install_salt.sh from this directory to install and start a local salt-minion service.
+After cloning this repository, change to the tq-project directory and run install_salt.sh install and start a local salt-minion service.

-To configure your server please run:
+To configure your server run:

   sudo salt-call --local state.highstate

-To verify the installation was successful, please run:
+To verify the installation was successful run:

   curl http://localhost:8080/edg/